grew-nlp/grew_doc/content/_index.md

   1. [Grew-match](http://match.grew.fr) (Online graph matching): search for a given request in a corpus of syntactic structures (a [tutorial](http://match.grew.fr/?tutorial=yes) is available to help learning request syntax).
   2. [Grew-web](http://transform.grew.fr) (Online graph rewriting)
-  3. [Grew-parse](http://parse.grew.fr) (Online parsing): return for a input French sentence, a set of linguistic representations (syntax and semantics) which are built using Graph Rewriting

 ## Some of the main features of Grew